christinelin8/christinelin8/README.md

 #### Some things about me:

 - 🌱 I’m currently learning HTML, CSS, and Javascript
-- 🌱 I'm currently working on creating webpages
+- 🌱 I'm currently working on creating webpages, learning APIs
 - 🌱 Some of my hobbies are reading, tennis, playing video games especially League of Legends